 What is ‘South African permanent residence’?

-Permanent residence entitles you, the immigrant, to stay and reside in South Africa indefinitely although you are not a citizen.
+Permanent residence entitles you to stay and reside in South Africa indefinitely although you are not a citizen.
 You’ll usually apply for permanent residence after obtaining temporary residence.

 What serves as proof of my PR status?